 Does glucosamine help with osteoarthritis?

-Many people take glucosamine supplements for OA, and especially OA of the hip or knee.
+Many people take glucosamine supplements for osteoarthritis, especially that of the hip or knee.
+Some

-Side effects of taking glucosamine are reported to be mild and infrequent, but they can include:
+Side effects of glucosamine appear to be mild and infrequent, but they can include:

-The NIH note that glucosamine is “likely safe” when used correctly by adults, but that some people have experienced mild side effects, including drowsiness, skin reactions, and headache.
+The National Institutes of Health (NIH) note that oral glucosamine supplements are “likely safe” when taken correctly and by adults, but that some people have experienced mild side effects, including drowsiness, skin reactions, and headaches.